yonaskolb/XcodeGen/README.md

 - **--spec**: An optional path to a `.yml` or `.json` project spec.
 - **--project**: An optional path to a directory where the project will be generated.
 By default this is the directory the spec lives in.
 - **--quiet**: Suppress informational and success messages.
+- **--use-cache**: Used to prevent unnecessarily generating the project.
+If this is set, then a cache file will be written to when a project is generated.
+If `xcodegen` is later run but the spec and all the files it contains are the same, the project won't be generated.

 ## Editing
 ```shell